Femey/Bucket-continued/README.md

 * Just_a_Raptor has started developing on his own but this is better 😎
 # Shit i needa work on
 * Make Femboy esp (how the fuck)
 * The bucket on the start screen is broken :(
-* The performance is terrible if your computer isnt acceptable 😭
+* The performance is terrible if your computer isnt acceptable 😭 (get better pc)